cooldude77/SilECust-WebShop/docs/technicals/theming/theming.md

 When you install Silecust , you will see basic white vanilla version of the app.
 The app is functional however, the looks may not be of your liking or you would like to modify it .

-To create a theme , create a composer theme in your desired folder and then
+## Create a new theme ,
+Create a composer theme in your desired folder and then
 `composer init`

 Then use the example of composer.json in base theme , copy all the required packages Install the packages using
 `composer install`